-PEACHSTATE HOSPITALITY HAS sold its new Courtyard by Marriott Downtown Dallas for $49 million to Chatham Lodging Trust, a REIT.
+PEACHSTATE HOSPITALITY HAS sold its new Courtyard by Marriott Downtown Dallas to Chatham Lodging Trust, a REIT.

 The 167-room full-service upscale hotel opened in September.
 It cost approximately $35 million to develop.
 It is the only hotel in the neighborhood offering a rooftop lounge.
 It also is the first new-build hotel to open in downtown Dallas, Texas, in seven years.

 PeachState Hospitality, of which Danny Patel is CEO, is based in Warner Robins, Georgia.
 It broke ground on the Dallas hotel in October 2016.
 Equity Hotel Group LLC, led by Bipin Hira, is a partner in the project, which was part of PeachState Hospitality’s $350 million development spree launched in 2016.